A pediatrician discusses the importance of HPV vaccination

 If you have sex now, had sex in the past or will have sex in the future, there’s an excellent chance you’ve had, have or will someday get human papillomavirus (HPV), the sexually transmitted infection that is linked to several cancers.
 In fact, as many as 80 percent of people in the U.S. — women and men — will at some point contract HPV, according to the Centers for Disease Control and Prevention (CDC).

 The good news: The next generation of children and young adults may not face these odds thanks to the HPV vaccine.
-Doctors recommend vaccinating girls and boys starting between 9 and 11, before they become sexually active, to help prevent the rampant transmission that has come to define HPV.
+The CDC recommends vaccinating girls and boys at age 11 or 12, before they become sexually active, to help prevent the rampant transmission that has come to define HPV.

 But due to controversy about vaccinating young people against a sexually transmitted infection and parental concerns about possible long-term effects of these relatively new vaccines, many children, teens and young adults aren't getting vaccinated, leaving them vulnerable to future HPV infection.
 Also, research has shown that getting the HPV vaccine does not encourage kids to become sexually active or start having sex at a younger age — a common concern cited by parents.

 Here Karen Lui, MD, a pediatrician at Rush, shares eight more things you should know about HPV and the vaccine.

 “People can contract HPV during their first sexual encounter or their 20th, and they can get it even if they’ve been monogamous and had sex with only one person,” says Lui.
 “It’s so common.”